Prizes and awards

 The Chris Silagy Prize is awarded to an individual who has made an "extraordinary" contribution to the work of Cochrane which would not be recognised outside the scope of this prize.

-Please note that the Cochrane-REWARD prize is not be taking place this year.
+Please note that the Cochrane-REWARD prize did not take place this year.